ingadhoc/product/product_internal_code/README.rst

 Configuration
 =============

-You can change or delete the default sequence called "product.internal.code" sequences menu.
+You can change or delete the default sequence called "product.internal.code" on sequences menu.

 Usage
 =====

 Create a product and you can:

-set an internal code
+#.
+Set an Internal Code
-or leave it empty, then a new code will be automatically assigned by the "product.internal.code" sequence
+#.
+Or leave it empty, then a new code will be automatically assigned by the "product.internal.code" sequence.

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas
    :alt: Try me on Runbot